sourcegraph/about/blogposts/gophercon-2019-controlling-the-go-runtime.md

 Some functions that can be used to control the scheduler:

-- GOMAXPROCS(n) - set max simultaneously executing CPUS
+- GOMAXPROCS(n) - set max simultaneously executing CPU's
 - Goexit() - terminate the calling goroutine
 - Gosched() - yield processor allowing other goroutines to run
 - LockOSThread()/UnlockOSThread() - wire/unwire goroutine to current OS thread